d-smith/hello-fargate/README.md

 This project contains some cloud formation to spin up a fargate service that runs nginx in a container, fronted by a load balancer.
-This shows how Fargate ties into existings constructs such as VPCs and load balancers.
+This shows how Fargate ties into existing constructs such as VPCs and load balancers.

 To install: